CCurl/cf/README.md

 - There is no difference between `(` and `((`, they make the code more readable
 - cf still supports IMMEDIATE words
 - Flow control words like IF/THEN are IMMEDIATE
-- They and are defined in the source file.
+- They are defined in the source file.

 ```
 (( A comment in INTERPRET mode ))